[?] Start Receiving This Blog Today By Simply Subscribing

 A regular casket can be used during a typical funeral ceremony, but it will not be cremated.
 The casket is "temporary" for the service onlookers only.
 Actually, the body is in a silken casket or bag inside which is environmentally friendly, and later transported to a wire or metal type container.

-The container, or cage as it is referred to sometimes, is then placed in a machine which will carry out the alkaline-hydrolysis process.
-The steel chamber itself is referred to as the "resomator" and holds a mixture of water and potassium-hydroxide.
 Heated to approximately 350 degrees and under a very high pressure, the body goes through a dissolving period which generally takes 3 hours.
 The resulting remains consist of bones and liquid.

 Have you heard of Belgian-resomation?
 Belgian sewer?

 Undertakers in Belgium are really pushing for resomation to reduce the carbon footprint of regular cremation, but there is talk of the resulting liquids being returned to the ecosystem through their sewer system.
-This hasn't been met with great enthusiasm by the general public, and the thought does make one raise their eyebrows a little bit.
+This hasn't been met with great enthusiasm by the general public, and the thought certainly does make one raise their eyebrows a little bit.

 Regardless, the bones are then turned into a white dust that can be turned over to the family.
 This type of resomation ash, as compared to typically cremated ash, is different in that it is much lighter and much finer.